chbsaikiran/Assignment13-ERA-V3/README.md

   (lm_head): Linear(in_features=576, out_features=19248, bias=True)
 )
 Total trainable parameters: 105384624
-<ipython-input-11-e6e19b3533c4>:52: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
+<ipython-input-3-e6e19b3533c4>:52: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
 It is possible to construct malicious pickle data which will execute arbitrary code during unpickling (See https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models for more details).
 In a future release, the default value for `weights_only` will be flipped to `True`.
 This limits the functions that could be executed during unpickling.
 Arbitrary objects will no longer be allowed to be loaded via this mode unless they are explicitly allowlisted by the user via `torch.serialization.add_safe_globals`.
 We recommend you start setting `weights_only=True` for any use case where you don't have full control of the loaded file.
 Please open an issue on GitHub for any issues related to this experimental feature.
   checkpoint = torch.load(checkpoint_path, map_location=torch.device(device))
-Checkpoint loaded from /kaggle/working/checkpoint.pth at batch 4999 Training Batches 4999-5061:  81%|████████  | 51/63 [00:27<00:06,  1.84batch/s, loss=6.28]
+Checkpoint loaded from /kaggle/working/checkpoint.pth at batch 4999 Training Batches 4999-5061:  81%|████████  | 51/63 [00:27<00:06,  1.84batch/s, loss=2.63]

-Generated text at batch 5049: He that will give good words to thee will flatter : , in . this . are , it for , - and ! for ? the have his all as ! , me we The of in : I him , . , the , And ' s so with And him . : , , of have the ' is , : : and with it of , ? , and my I of s , , ? , are , , me ' . the ' , shall . . ? : I , my my of , have that with . : and you shall I
+Generated text at batch 5049: He that will give good words to thee will flatter heaven , To his sorrow , and be dead , I pray To whip thee ; for those to the truth !'
+And this mind - contrived not the field the devil do not answer .
+Now , though the house , I never never given the Lady : Good deed , my love ' st my office , I had this most tied and the hand , I fear .
+The innocent power before to the manner to me good night ?
+BRUTUS : The state can so that he speaks the very new man hath thought it ?
-Training Batches 4999-5061:  81%|████████  | 51/63 [00:32<00:07,  1.55batch/s, loss=6.28]
+Training Batches 4999-5061:  81%|████████  | 51/63 [00:32<00:07,  1.55batch/s, loss=2.63]
-Epoch Loss: 6.4487, Time: 32.94s
+Epoch Loss: 2.6001, Time: 32.81s
 </pre>